Regulatory Compliance for Dental Products

 “Software intended to be used for one or more medical purposes that perform these purposes without being part of a hardware medical device.”

-In the EU context, and based on MDCG 2019-11, software qualifies as a medical device when the manufacturer’s intended purpose includes diagnosis, prevention, monitoring, prediction, prognosis, treatment, or alleviation of disease.
+Under MDCG 2019-11 the EU guidance document on software qualification and classification, software qualifies as a medical device when the manufacturer’s intended purpose includes one or more of the following: diagnosis, prevention, monitoring, prediction, prognosis, treatment, or alleviation of disease or injury in individual patients.

-• An AI-based image analysis tool that assists radiologists in detecting tumors
+• An AI-based image analysis tool that assists radiologists in detecting tumours

-• A mobile app that predicts hypoglycemic events for diabetic patients
+• A mobile app that predicts hypoglycaemic events for diabetic patients

 • A cloud algorithm that classifies ECG signals to detect arrhythmias